 - Someone who is self-trained with no educational background

 - Someone who is self-trained and has achieved a certificate in the field

-- Someone who works in a professional practice and has achieved a diploma in the field
+- Someone who works in professional practice and has achieved a diploma in the field

-And there are 2 areas of accounting knowledge and training:
+And there are two areas of accounting knowledge and training:

-- Someone who has achieved an Accounting Designation (CPA).
-This person most likely has experience with audits, taxes, or management and has had little experience with bookkeeping during their training.
+- Someone who has achieved an Accounting Designation (CPA); this person most likely has experience with audits, taxes, or management and has had little bookkeeping experience during their training.

 - Someone who has a degree in accounting from a University and has worked in a professional accounting practice.

 Both the appointments may prove a life-saver for your company.
 Though the jobs of a bookkeeper and an accountant may seem to occur at different workstations in a business module and different business phases, they complement each other at all times.
 That is why the selection criteria are almost the same for either of them.